Articles on Shifting Sands

 Others attempt to explain why the practice is being campaigned against in Britain and in France and the differences between the campaigns in both countries.

-Unfortunately this was also an example of people wanting to hear what they wanted to hear in regard to the practice.
+Unfortunately this was also an example of people wanting to hear only what they wanted to hear in regard to the practice.

 The moral crusade against FGM had already begun.